Retirement Living FAQs

 Click below to view our Frequently Asked Questions about Retirement Living at Resthaven.

 Can’t find the answer you’re looking for?

-Eligibility for retirement unit or apartment requires the applicant to be aged 60 years or older, independent, and undergo a medical assessment.
+Eligibility for retirement unit or apartment requires the applicant to be aged 60 years or older, no longer in full-time employment, independent, and to undergo a medical assessment.

 Except for the rental units, Resthaven retirement units are acquired on a ‘Licence to Occupy’ basis, with market values set by an independent, qualified property valuer every 12 months.